 - The number of truck occupants who died in 2015 was 616

 Interpreting these results is not difficult.
-If there is a collision between a vehicle weighing a maximum of 80,000 pounds and one that weighs approximately 4,000 pounds, it is easy to understand how the occupants of the lower weight vehicles are killed more often.Truck Accident Occurrence
+If there is a collision between a vehicle weighing a maximum of 80,000 pounds and weighing approximately 4,000 pounds, it is easy to understand how the occupants of the lower-weight vehicles are killed more often.Truck Accident Occurrence

-According to the Insurance Institute for Highway Safety, truck accidents happen most frequently on weekdays between the hours of 12 noon and 3:00 p.m. with the lowest number of crashes between 6:00 p.m. and 6:00 a.m.
-Sixteen-percent of deaths occurred in single vehicle accidents.
-Semitrucks accounted for 75 percent of crashes between a truck and a passenger vehicle, while the remainder occurred when a single unit truck was involved.
+According to the Insurance Institute for Highway Safety, truck accidents happen most frequently on weekdays between 12 noon and 3:00 p.m., with the lowest number of crashes between 6:00 p.m. and 6:00 a.m.
+Sixteen percent of deaths occurred in single-vehicle accidents.
+Semi-trucks accounted for 75 percent of collisions between a truck and a passenger vehicle, while the remainder occurred when a single-unit truck was involved.
 Interstates were the site of 30 percent of the truck accidents in California, while major roadways accounted for 53 percent.
-Minor roads accounted for only 14 percent of truck accidents.Causes of Truck Accidents:
+Minor roads accounted for only 14 percent of truck accidents.Causes of Truck Accidents

-Reasons truck accidents occur are varied.
-Only 8 percent of all truck accidents are caused by drunk driving while 3 percent result from the use of illegal drugs.
-Prescription drugs account for 23 percent of truck crashes with over-the-counter drugs causing 17 percent.
+The reasons truck accidents occur are varied.
+Only 8 percent of all truck accidents are caused by drunk driving, while 3 percent result from illegal drugs.
+Prescription drugs account for 23 percent of truck crashes, with over-the-counter drugs causing 17 percent.
 Truck driver fatigue is a causative agent in 17 percent.Types of Truck Accidents

 Some types of truck accidents include:

 Let's discuss negligence in a truck accident.
-As with any other type of accident, negligence exists when a driver fails to take the proper precautions necessary to assure safety on the roadway.
-This means driving at safe speed, maintaining a safe distance from other vehicles, maneuvering a vehicle carefully and making sure the vehicle is maintained.
+As with any other type of accident, negligence exists when a driver fails to take the proper precautions to ensure roadway safety.
+This means driving at a safe speed, maintaining a safe distance from other vehicles, maneuvering a car carefully, and making sure the car is maintained.

 Truck drivers either work as independent contract workers or are employed by trucking companies.
-Either way, trucking companies are obligated to make sure that drivers have adequate training, clean driving records and ensure drivers maintain their vehicle as well as follow federal and state regulations.Liability in a Truck Crash
+Either way, trucking companies must ensure that drivers have adequate training and clean driving records, maintain their vehicles, and follow federal and state regulations.Liability in a Truck Crash

 One frequent question I hear is who is responsible for my injuries.
 It depends.
-If a trucker failed to obey the rules of the road and acted in a negligent manner, he or she is liable.
+If a trucker fails to obey the rules of the road and acts negligently, they are liable.
 However, there's more to this answer.
 Let's say the trucker worked for a company.
 In this case, the trucking company may share the trucker's liability.
 The reasoning here goes to a doctrine of law called Respondeat superior or vicarious liability.
-Under this tenet, an employer holds responsibility for the acts of his or her employees.
-When a lawsuit is filed, the employer as well as the employee may be named as the responsible parties.Accident Investigation
+Under this tenet, an employer holds responsibility for the acts of their employees.
+When a lawsuit is filed, the employer and the employee may be named responsible.Accident Investigation

 Liability goes hand in hand with evidence that negligence occurred.
 That is why my law office uses accident reconstruction reports to substantiate negligence.
 We interview witnesses before time mitigates memory.
-We also review police records and interview those law enforcement personnel who were involved in police investigations of the accident.
+We also reviewed police records and interviews with law enforcement personnel involved in police investigations of the accident.

 We examine trucking company records to see if the company hired an unfit driver or failed to provide adequate training.
 In addition, we review driver and maintenance logs the company is required to maintain.

 Our investigators look to the "black box" or electronic onboard recorder.
-This device provides information such as how fast the truck was going when the accident happened and other pertinent details.
-It also shows how far the truck was driven, providing details on whether the trucker took mandated rest periods.
+This device provides information such as how fast the truck went when the accident happened and other pertinent details.
+It also shows how far the truck was driven, detailing whether the trucker took mandated rest periods.

-The accident scene is critical to any investigation.
-It provides physical evidence such as tire tread marks.
-These marks are important in measuring the distance it took for the truck to stop and show other details about the accident.
+The accident scene is critical to any investigation and provides physical evidence, such as tire tread marks.
+These marks are essential in measuring the distance for the truck to stop and show other details about the accident.
 We also examine the truck itself to determine equipment failure or other examples of fault.Insurance Issues

-Once our investigation is complete, we begin the process of obtaining maximum compensation for your case.
+Once our investigation is complete, we will obtain maximum compensation for your case.
 Truckers and trucking companies usually have adequate insurance.
-Due to the extent of medical expenses often needed after a truck accident, we look to the complex issue of insurance coverage by both parties.
-If both the trucking company and the driver are named in a lawsuit, insurers for both parties may shoulder the cost of damages.Truck Accident Damages
+Due to the extent of medical expenses often needed after a truck accident, we look to both parties' complex issue of insurance coverage.
+If both the trucking company and the driver are named in a lawsuit, insurers may shoulder the cost of the damage.Truck Accident Damages

-I’m Ed Smith, an Antioch truck accident lawyer.
-If you or a family member has been seriously injured in a trucking accident, please call me anytime at (925) 428-5220 or toll free at (800) 404-5400 for free, friendly advice.
+If you or a family member has been severely injured in a truck accident, call our experienced Antioch truck accident lawyers anytime at (925) 428-5220 or (800) 404-5400 for free, friendly advice.
 See our past cases on our Verdicts and Settlements page.